bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 I deal with 4326 coordinate system (CRS) of geometric points in all of my work.
 Contextily seems to use a different CRS (3395) for adding tiles and so I had to convert the geometrical points to that CRS.

-The result was promising but needed additional work:
+The result was promising (I used `Stamen.TonerBackground` option) but needed additional work:

 ![contextily output](../../../../images/sitins-contextily.gif)